Leonard Mark Pateman

 Wartime Service

-He has no known grave and is remembered on Pier/Face IID of the Thiepval Memorial to the Missing in France.
+He has no known grave and is commemorated on Pier/Face IID of the Thiepval Memorial to the Missing in France, and in his home-town of Hitchin on the War Memorial outside St Mary’s Church, the church where he was baptised.

 Additional Information